buildingwatsize/thaidatepicker-react/README.md

 ## 📝 Need More Example?

-I created a few demo of difference stack. try to check it out on [./example](./example) which contains both "custom-react-app" and "vite" ecosystem.
+I created a few demo of difference stack. try to check it out on [./example](./example) which contains example of "vite" projects.

 - Document with Online Demo: [Demo](https://thaidatepicker-react-demo.vercel.app)
 - or alternate example link: [CodeSandbox](https://codesandbox.io/s/thaidatepicker-react-demo-basic-1m33mx?file=/src/App.js)